Kulp, Turkey

 Kulp (Pasûr, قولب, central district: پاصور, Խուլփ) is a municipality and district of Diyarbakır Province, Turkey.
 Its area is 1,493 km^{2}, and its population is 34,357 (2022).
 It is populated by Kurds.

 History

 The Kulp region gained importance as a center for the Kurdish chiefdoms in Kulp itself and nearby Zeyrek (to the west).

 In 1993, Kulp was under siege by the Kurdistan Workers' Party (PKK).
-Inhabitants whom the Turkish Government suspected of siding with the PKK were resettled to Diyarbakir.
+Inhabitants whom the Turkish Government suspected of siding with the PKK were resettled to Diyarbakır.

 Politics

-In the local elections on the 31 March 2019 Mehmet Fatih Taş of the Peoples' Democratic Party (HDP) was elected Mayor.
+In the local elections on 31 March 2019 Mehmet Fatih Taş of the Peoples' Democratic Party (HDP) was elected Mayor.
 But he was dismissed by the Ministry of the Interior due to an investigation relating to a terrorist attack.
 Kaymakam Mustafa Gözlet acts as a trustee instead.

 Demographics

 Until the 15th century, the area was inhabited by Armenians only.
 Then nomadic Kurdish tribes started to settle in the area.
 On the eve of the First World War, more than 5,000 Armenians lived in the kaza, especially in: